tjluoma/everfiler/README.md

 2. The Hazel rule assumes that `everfiler.sh` will be installed to `/usr/local/bin/everfiler.sh`.
 If you put it somewhere else, you'll have to change the Hazel rule to get it to work.

+3. I assume that you are using [Homebrew](http://mxcl.github.com/homebrew/) to install `tag` and `msmtp` but you can install them other ways as well.